microsoft/verona/docs/strings.md

 -----------------------------

 A lot of programs depend on immutable strings.
-The Java security model depends on strings being immutable and the `SecurityManager` can be bypassed if a vulnerability allows immutable string objects to be modified.
 Strings are commonly used as keys in collections in most languages (including 'languages' such as POSIX, where they are used to define the filesystem namespace).
 Typically, keys in collections must be immutable for as long as they are being used as keys: modifying a key without notifying the collection will affect the hash or ordering of keys and cause lookup failures.
+String immutability can also be used as a building block for higher-level parts of security policies.
+For example, the Java security model depends on strings being immutable and the `SecurityManager` can be bypassed if a vulnerability allows immutable string objects to be modified.

 In Verona, mutability is a property of an instance, not a class.
 This allows a common class for mutable or immutable strings and provides some opportunities for string APIs.